Moseco/dgg/README.md

 ## Building

+### Basic

+Follow the [Flutter documentation](https://flutter.dev/docs) to get the framework up and running.

+### Firebase

 This project uses Firebase for analytics/crashlytics.
-To get a build working you will either need to [create a Firebase project on your own](https://firebase.google.com/docs/flutter/setup?platform=android) or remove the Firebase related code manually.
-The easiest way to do this is to remove the Firebase packages from the pubspec.yaml file (currently firebase_core, firebase_remote_config, firebase_crashlytics, and firebase_analytics) and delete any code that the editor now doesn't recognize.
+To get a build working you will either need to [create a Firebase project on your own and add a config file](https://firebase.flutter.dev/docs/overview) or remove the Firebase related code manually.

+If you want to remove Firebase, here is a rough list of what you need to do (at least for Android).

+* Remove `classpath 'com.google.gms:google-services:4.3.3'` and `classpath 'com.google.firebase:firebase-crashlytics-gradle:2.2.0'` from `android/build.gradle`
+* Remove `apply plugin: 'com.google.gms.google-services'` and `apply plugin: 'com.google.firebase.crashlytics'` from `android/app/build.gradle`
+* Remove `firebase_core` and `firebase_remote_config` and `firebase_crashlytics:` and `firebase_analytics` from `pubspec.yaml`.
+Then go through `lib/` and delete any code that the editor now doesn't recognize.